Modern Slavery Statement

 Structure of Asta

-The Asta group (“Asta”) comprises Asta Capital Ltd and all its subsidiaries, including the regulated entities, Asta Managing Agency Ltd and Asta Underwriting Management Ltd.
+Asta comprises Asta Capital Ltd and all its subsidiaries, including the regulated entities, Asta Managing Agency Ltd and Asta Underwriting Management Ltd.

 Asta Managing Agency Ltd (AMA) is a Lloyd’s managing agent, authorised by the Prudential Regulation Authority (PRA) and regulated by the Financial Conduct Authority (FCA) and the PRA.
 AMA manages a number of Lloyd’s syndicates and Special Purpose Arrangements.

-Asta Underwriting Management Ltd (AUML) is a Managing General Agent (MGA), authorised and regulated as an insurance intermediary by the FCA.
-AUML manages a number of Appointed Representatives and other MGA clients.
+Asta Underwriting Management Ltd (AUML) is an insurance intermediary, authorised and regulated by the FCA.

 Asta recognises its obligations to all those with whom it has dealings – shareholders, employees, customers, clients, professional and regulatory authorities, suppliers, competitors and the wider community.
 Asta demands and maintains the highest ethical standards in carrying out its business activities and promulgate a zero-tolerance approach to modern slavery.
 Accordingly, this policy is reviewed annually.

 We are committed to ensuring that there is no modern slavery and human trafficking in any part of our business or supply chains.

 Our Supply Chains

 Our supply chains are limited and we believe that the risk of the Asta group becoming involved in the support or encouragement of slavery, human trafficking or forced labour is minimal.
 Asta outsources some functions to reputable professional firms, including but not limited to IT vendors and claims service providers, and indirectly utilises the services of third parties for office management.
 Our suppliers are expected to operate to the highest professional and ethical standards and to comply with all local and national laws and regulations.

-As part of our initiative to identify and minimise the risk of slavery and human trafficking occurring within our business and supply chain, we:
+We have continued to identify and minimise the risk of slavery and human trafficking occurring within our business and supply chain.
+As part of our initiative, we: